thatemilio/butor/readme.md

 Now we need to add our tour's steps.
 Each step's `Object` requires, at minimum, three keys:

-* element: a string to use as a jQuery selector
+* element: a jQuery selector string pointing at the element that needs a popover
 * title: a string to use as the popover's title
 * content: a string to use for the popover's content